-By now, most of us have checked all the usual suspects off our lists: slippers for Grandma, books for all the nieces and nephews, and a squeaky toy for the dog.
-But have you ever considered how to share the holiday spirit with your neighbors?
-Whether you squeeze it in to your holiday break, or start planning now for a project once the weather is a little less frightful, we have a few ideas for inexpensive neighborhood spruce-ups that are sure to bring cheer to your block:
+Have you ever considered how to share the holiday spirit with your neighbors?
+Whether you squeeze it in to your holiday break, or start planning now for a project once the weather is a little less frightful, we have a few ideas from our DIY Complete Streets Guide for inexpensive neighborhood spruce-ups that are sure to bring cheer to your block:

 Set Up a Pop-Up Sidewalk Stop